edgi-govdata-archiving/overview/gsoc/proposal-EfficientDataStorage.md

 + Have handy knowledge of Clustering techniques in Python.
 + Have implemented Spark (PySPark)
++ Worked on Pachyderm.io which provides efficient way of storing Differential layer of data

 _To be Done_
 + Implementing Multi-node ML clustering on Spark
++ Applying knowleddge of geo-temporal clustering to Environment Data
++ Executing differential layer storage in Git-based fashion

 **Ongoing involvement:**